Bilasuvar District: Geography

-An international customs post is in the Bilasuvar District territory.
+An international customs post is located in the Bilasuvar District territory.

 The climate of Bilasuvar is rather hot, with dry summers.
 Temperature varies from 2 °C (in winter) to 26 °C(in summer) with average rainfall 260mm.
 The main types of soil in Bilasuvar are chestnut soils, grey meadow, steppe saline soils.

 Most of the area of the district is below the sea level, 542 hectares of which are forests.
-Forests have many animals, including deers, bears, boars, goats, wolves, etc.
+Forests have many animals, including deer, bears, boars, goats, wolves, etc.

 History

 The Persian historian Hamdullah Qazvini wrote that the medieval urban settlement of Bilasuvar was established by the emir of Buveyhi, Pilasuvar in the 10th century, and was hence named after him.
 In the 14th century, the city declined due to feudal civil strife.

 The name in Turkic means pure water falls, due to the area's numerous rivers, though given the largely flat terrain the reference to waterfalls is somewhat misleading.

 In 1930, Bilasuvar District was created with the centre in Pushkin Settlement.
 In 1938, the district was renamed Pushkin District.

 In 1963, the territory was united with Jalilabad District, and in 1964, it became an independent district again.
 After the collapse of the USSR in 1991, it returned to its historic name and was renamed Bilasuvar District.

 Important historical findings include ruins of Shahriyar-tepe which belong to the Middle Ages, the Shakhriyar fortress which was built in the Iron Age, Kosha-tepe mound which also belongs to the Iron Age.
 In the city of Bilasuvar ruins of Icheri Aghdam village and the Shahriyar, fortress were found.
 They also belong to the Middle Ages.